hgroman/scrapersky-backend/Docs/Docs_7_Workflow_Canon/Micro-Work-Orders/WF4-Domain Curation_micro_work_order.md

 ### Known Issues

-1. **Direct API Call to Internal Endpoint** (Severity: LOW)
+1. **Direct Service Integration** (Severity: RESOLVED)

-   - The adapter service makes a direct HTTP call to another internal endpoint.
+   - The scheduler now directly calls SitemapAnalyzer instead of making HTTP API calls.
-   - Jira: SCRSKY-232
+   - Jira: SCRSKY-232 (Resolved)
-   - Remediation: Consider moving to service-to-service communication pattern.

-2. **Hardcoded Internal API URL** (Severity: LOW)
-   - The adapter service has a hardcoded `INTERNAL_API_BASE_URL`.
+   - Resolution: Replaced adapter service with direct service-to-service communication.
-   - Jira: SCRSKY-233
-   - Remediation: Move to Layer 5: Configuration settings.

 ---

 ## Notes for Future Auditors

-- The domain_to_sitemap_adapter_service.py makes an HTTP request to another internal endpoint, which is an unusual pattern worth reviewing.
+- The scheduler directly calls SitemapAnalyzer for sitemap analysis rather than using HTTP API calls.
 - This workflow implements the Dual-Status Update Pattern seen in multiple workflows, which should be formalized as an architectural pattern.
 - All timestamps use ISO8601 format with timezone for audit traceability.